loveencounterflow/coffeenode-chr/README.md

 ### Proprietary Formats

-When having to reference and identify characters, i personally like to write out the codepoint in a fashion that is both somewhat less 'formal' than NCRs and somewhat more readyble, flexible and informative than UCRs; i call this format FNCR for Friendly Numeric Characer Representation.
+When having to reference and identify characters, i personally like to write out the codepoint in a fashion that is both somewhat less 'formal' than NCRs and somewhat more readable, flexible and informative than UCRs; i call this format FNCR for Friendly Numeric Characer Representation.
 It is mainly intended for use in publications such as character references, where a notice should be made for the reader how to decode the constituent parts of the notation.